Earth Notes: On Electricity Metering vs Minimising CO2 and/or Bills

 The system's high capital cost is likely to prevent such a system being financially worthwhile for a householder unless, for example, there are frequent disruptive power cuts that make the UPS aspect enough.

-If exported power to the grid is paid for on a time-of-day basis, then at times of expecially high prices a householder may earn some useful cash by exporting from their battery store to the grid whether their microgeneration is producing or not.
+If exported power to the grid is paid for on a time-of-day (time-of-use) basis, then at times of expecially high prices a householder may earn some useful cash by exporting from their battery store to the grid whether their microgeneration is producing or not.
 This would help stabilise the grid too, and is similar to the various V2G (Vehicle-to-Grid) schemes proposed.

 Case Study: Our Home